elbywan/hyperactiv/README.md

 - `deep: boolean`

-Observe nested objects and when setting new properties.
+Recursively observe nested objects and when setting new properties.

 - `bind: boolean`